The Boy Friend (1971 film): Filming

 Filming took place over eighteen weeks, finishing in September.
-The big production numbers were shot at Elstree Studios in London and the rest at an old theatre in Portsmouth.
+The big production numbers were shot at Elstree Studios in London and the rest at New Theatre Royal in Portsmouth.

 "I know The Boy Friend will be one of the greatest musicals of all time," said Russell.
-"I only have 24 girls instead of 300 but the Busby Berkeley musical numbers and dream sequences will knock you out.
+"I only have 24 girls instead of 300, but the Busby Berkeley musical numbers and dream sequences will knock you out.
 I'm directing it like a tacky stage play in the provinces that is being visited by a big Hollywood director.
 You see the big fantasies as he visualises them in his head.
 It will be fantastic!"

 "His main problem is containing himself," said associate producer Harry Benn.
 "He has so many ideas going through that brain of his, his problem - and ours - is to contain himself."

 Russell said during filming that de Villeneuve was feeling jealous and left out, affecting Twiggy's performance, so Russell tried to keep him away from the set.
-He says at one stage de Villeneuve threatened to pull Twiggy out of the film.
+He says at one stage, de Villeneuve threatened to pull Twiggy out of the film.
 This caused tension between Russell and Twiggy, although they would eventually reunite while Twiggy ended her relationship with de Villeneuve in 1973.

-When the film was over Russell said "I'd always wanted to do" a musical "but never again.
+When the film was over Russell said "I'd always wanted to do" a musical, "but never again.
 It's like trying to rebuild the pyramids when everyone's forgotten how they did it.
 The simplest things confounded us like those marvelous dark glossy Hollywood floors.
 We had to try so many materials to paint the floors.
 We'd get the color the girls would dance on them and they'd be ruined."

 De Villeneuve wanted to star Twiggy and Tommy Tune in Gotta Sing, Gotta Dance, but the film was never made.
 Twiggy and De Villeneuve broke up in 1973.
 Twiggy and Tune re-teamed on the popular show My One and Only.